AdobeDocs/workfront.fr-FR/help/quicksilver/product-announcements/product-releases/planning-release-activity/planning-release-activity-25-q4.md

 * Configure when requests created from the form will be automatically marked complete.
 You can set the request to be marked complete when the requested object is created, or when the requested object is complete based on criteria you specify.
 * Set up an automation that is triggered when a request is submitted from the form.
 Currently, you can automatically create records when the request is submitted.

-For more information on creating a request form and configuring these options, see [Create and manage a request form in Adobe Workfront Planning](/help/quicksilver/planning/requests/create-request-form.md). -->
+For more information on creating a request form and configuring these options, see [Create and manage a request form in Adobe Workfront Planning](/help/quicksilver/planning/requests/create-request-form.md).
+-->

 ## Redimensionner les enregistrements dans la vue Calendrier hebdomadaire

 >[!NOTE]
 >
 >* Aperçu : 25 septembre 2025
->* Version rapide de production : 15 octobre 2025
+>* Version rapide de production : jeudi 15 octobre 2025
 >* Production complète : 16 octobre 2025

 Dans la vue Calendrier hebdomadaire d&#39;une page de type enregistrement, vous pouvez maintenant cliquer sur les marges gauche ou droite d&#39;un enregistrement et les maintenir enfoncées afin de modifier sa durée.